 - Look through the window if the bank isn’t open and you’ll see the old safe on display.

 - It’s okay to be amused at our micro-library, but don’t diss it.
 It’s come a long ways since the first one!

 - Dining options include The Valley Cafe, The Kingston Station, and Sugar Boogers which is a little farther north on Hwy.
 21 near the junction of 412.

 Visit the Wild Ozark Nature Boutique

-The Nature Boutique is where you’ll be able to find ginseng and other plants for sale, nature arts & crafts, books, and hanging dried herbs & herbal remedies.
+Eventually I want to have a little storefront here, too.
+It’ll be where you’ll be able to find ginseng and other plants for sale, nature arts & crafts, books, and hanging dried herbs & herbal remedies.
 It’s just an old storage container I’m converting to my shop.
 Right now everything is “under construction”, but there will be ginseng in the woods to see and plants to buy if you want them.
 Here’s a little schematic of the plan:

 Where else can you see ginseng?

 You also can see American ginseng growing at the Compton Gardens in Bentonville, AR.
 Wild Ozark received a grant from United Plant Savers to install a sanctuary garden there.
 It’s still immature and will be for a few more years, but the little recreated habitat will fill out over the years.
 Each spring, we’ll bring new plants to replace the ones that don’t survive the squirrels or whatever other hazards might befall the plants in a tended garden.